 The mission is planned to monitor some Marine Protected Areas such as the Savage Islands (Ilhas Selvagens) and the Gorringe Bank.
 The mission will also visit some buoys moored in the open ocean such as PAP and the ESTOC (European Ocean Time-Series Station of the Canary Islands).

-The PAAnoramic mission will involve participation of at least four Atlantic Area countries (Ireland, UK, Portugal and Spain), including two archipelagos (Madeira and Canary Islands).
-In Portugal, the IST is the project coordinator, and the Portuguese Hydrographic Institute will collaborate in the collection and deployment of the equipment.
-IPMA and Universidade da Madeira are planning to perform monitoring cruises during the vehicles mission. +ATLANTIC CoLAB will coordinate the communication efforts in to show to the general public the mission achievements.
+The PAAnoramic mission will involve the participation of at least four Atlantic Area countries (Ireland, UK, Portugal and Spain), including two archipelagos (Madeira and Canary Islands) and will count with the support of the Portuguese Hydrographic Institute and Cyprus Subseaand will count with the support of the Portuguese Hydrographic Institute and Cyprus Subsea.

 By Francisco Campuzano, Project Coordinator.